Sitting Pole Up Exercise

 Allow the edges of your feet to give you a little support and keep you balanced, but try not to use them to actually lift yourself.
 You may need the help of your feet at first, but as you get stronger you should be able to rely on them less and less.

 Avoid rotating your feet all the way so that the soles are on the floor.
-If you do this, you may push with your legs and lose most of the upper body benefit.
+If you do this, you may end up pushing with your legs and losing most of the upper body benefit.

 When done correctly, this exercise is quite challenging!